-(B) GEO has not determined the fair market values of Cornell's property and equipment and therefore has not reflected a fair value adjustment to the property and equipment of Cornell.
-The following tables demonstrate the impact to pro forma depreciation and amortization expense for the thirteen weeks ended April 4, 2010 and for the fiscal year ended January 3, 2010 of a 10% increase or decrease in the final determination of the fair market value of Cornell's property and equipment and intangible assets (in '000's).
+(B) GEO has not determined the fair market values of Cornell's Property and Equipment and therefore has not reflected a fair value adjustment to the property and equipment of Cornell.
+GEO has assumed that Current Assets, Accounts Payable, Accrued Expenses and Accrued Payroll approximate their fair value based on their current classifications and disclosure in Cornell's public filings.
+Management believes the only other significant item besides Intangible Assets that may have a fair value adjustment is Property and Equipment.
+Upon preliminary review of Property and Equipment, management concluded that the current book value approximated fair value based on the following: (i) Cornell has made significant recent improvements to certain facilities which have not yet been significantly depreciated, and (ii) Cornell has not reported any significant impairments of its fixed assets as of their Quarterly Report for the period ended March 31, 2010 filed on Form 10-Q. The following tables demonstrate the impact to pro forma depreciation and amortization expense for the thirteen weeks ended April 4, 2010 and for the fiscal year ended January 3, 2010 of a 10% increase or decrease in the final determination of the fair market value of Cornell's property and equipment and intangible assets (in '000's).

-ected from rma Financial Sensitivi ty Analys is As of and For the Thirteen Weeks Ended April 4, 2010 St atements -10% +10% Book Value of Acquired Property and Equipment, Net \$ 457,274 \$ 411,547 \$ 503,001 Fair Value of Acquired Intangible Assets 59,057 53,151 64,963 Historical Condensed Combined Depreciation \$ 12,985 \$ 11,687 \$ 14,284 Pro Forma Amortization 2,929 2,636 3,222 Pro Forma Depreciation and Amortization \$ 15,914 \$ 14,323 \$ 17,506
+As of and For the Thirteen Weeks Ended April 4, 2010 Pro Form lected from orma Financial tatements -109 Sensitivi Sensitivity Analysis Book Value of Acquired Property and Equipment, Net \$ 457,274 \$ 411,547 \$ 503,001 Fair Value of Acquired Intangible Assets 59,057 53,151 64,963 Historical Condensed Combined Depreciation \$ 12,985 \$ 11,687 \$ 14,284 Pro Forma Amortization 2,929 2,636 3,222 Pro Forma Depreciation and Amortization \$ 15,914 \$ 14,323 \$ 17,506

-Selecte Pro Forma Sensitiv ity Anal vsis For The Year Ended January 3, 2010 Stater nents -10% +10% Historical Condensed Combined Depreciation \$ 54,029 \$ 48,626 \$ 59,432 Pro Forma Amortization 11,454 10,309 12,599 Pro Forma Depreciation and Amortization \$ 65,483 \$ 58,935 \$ 72,031
+Selecte Selected from Pro Forma Pro Forma Financial Sensitivity Ana /sis For The Year Ended January 3, 2010 Stater nents -10% +10% Historical Condensed Combined Depreciation \$ 54,029 \$ 48,626 \$ 59,432 Pro Forma Amortization 11,454 10,309 12,599 Pro Forma Depreciation and Amortization \$ 65,483 \$ 58,935 \$ 72,031

-\ As discussed in note (B), GEO has not yet determined the fair value of Cornell's property and equipment and as a result, the depreciation expense has not been adjusted for the pro formal effects of the transaction.
+^{} As discussed in note (B), GEO has not yet determined the fair value of Cornell's property and equipment and as a result, the depreciation expense has not been adjusted for the pro formal effects of the transaction.